fccm/ocaml-chipmunk/README.txt

   and for those who prefer the traditional way, just:
     ocamlc -I +chipmunk chipmunk.cma foo.ml

-  You can use this binding, either under the terms of the GPL licence, or at your option, along the terms of the Expat/X11 licence.
-You can find conditions of these licences in the files:
+  This binding is released under the terms of the Expat/X11 licence.
+You can find the conditions of this licence in the file:  LICENCE_MIT.txt
-    LICENCE_GPL.txt  and  LICENCE_MIT.txt

   Comments and feedbacks are wellcome, write to
     <monnier.florent(_)gmail.com>